January 24, 2017

 The gold standard for maximal heart rate monitoring is to perform a graded exercise test on a cycle ergometer or treadmill supervised by a cardiologist or exercise physiologist.
 In a graded exercise test, the work rate is gradually increased until the exerciser is unable to continue exercising.
 Maximal heart rate is considered the highest heart rate attained during the test.

 Graded exercise tests are typically used in clinical settings to evaluate how your heart responds to exercise.
 Though often used to determine underlying cardiac conditions, these tests can be used to determine appropriate intensities for aerobic exercise.

 While a graded exercise test is the most accurate way to determine MHR, they are not usually accessible to the average exerciser.
 As such, prediction equations have been developed to estimate MHR.

-When you enter your age during the MYZONE registration process, MYZONE automatically calculates your MHR.
-It’s important for you to have a MHR value in the MYZONE system, as MYZONE uses it to determine the zones you are in during your workouts.
+When you enter your age during the registration process, Myzone automatically calculates your MHR.
+It’s important for you to have a MHR value in the Myzone system, as Myzone uses it to determine your heart rate zones while working out.

 As you can imagine, an incorrect value for MHR will impact which zone you are in during your workouts.
 We’ll describe when and how to adjust your MHR later in this post.

 Although the estimated MHR equation used by Myzone should be accurate for most people, you may need to adjust your estimated MHR somewhat.
 You’ll be able to determine this by comparing your rate of perceived exertion (RPE) to your Myzone zone during exercise.
 Check out this video for details on RPE and for a simple assessment you can perform to determine if you need to change your MHR.